huricese111/lora/Character.md

 best quality,masterpiece,highres,<lora:Darius-League of Legends:1>,darius,1boy,male focus,solo,muscular,manly,muscular maleblack hairfacial hair,short hair,scar on face,thick eyebrows,upper body, full frontal,portrait, armor, looking at viewer,

 best quality,masterpiece,highres,<lora:Darius-League of Legends:1>,darius,1boy,male focus,solo,muscular,manly,muscular maleblack hairfacial hair,short hair,scar,scar on face,thick eyebrows,full body,armor,weapon,shoulder armor,axe,holding,standing,(park:1.1)

+#### Kayn The Shadow Reaper

+Highly detailed, High Quality, Masterpiece, beautiful <lora:more_details:1>, <lora:Kayn-08:0.7>, kayn, 1boy, solo,  <lora:HeadpatPOV:1>, Headpat, Headpat, POV

+Highly detailed, High Quality, Masterpiece, beautiful <lora:more_details:1>, <lora:Kayn-08:0.7>, kayn, 1boy, solo, ruins,

+Highly detailed, High Quality, Masterpiece, beautiful <lora:more_details:1>, <lora:Kayn-08:0.7>, kayn, 1boy, solo, In the rugged, war-torn lands of Valorguard, emotions run wild, threatening to tear society apart.
+As a battle-hardened warrior with a unique gift for stable diffusion, you must forge alliances, confront powerful foes, and harness the strength of your emotions to bring peace back to the realm

+Highly detailed, High Quality, Masterpiece, beautiful <lora:more_details:1>, <lora:Kayn-08:0.7>, kayn, 1boy, solo, A realm of mythical creatures is on the verge of destruction due to uncontrolled emotions.
+You are the last of the 'EmoRiders,' a revered order of knights who ride majestic emotion-fueled beasts.
+Embark on a thrilling quest to restore the emotional balance and protect the creatures from extinction, long_shot

 ### David Licauco